swathinator/swathinator/README.md

 I am a woman in tech with a passion for Cybersecurity!😊💻

 My degrees in Information Systems and Cybersecurity have sparked a deep interest in protecting systems and tackling security challenges.
-I'm excited to dive into roles like SOC Analyst, Detection Engineering, Incident Response, and other cybersecurity positions
+I'm excited to dive into roles like SOC Analyst, Detection Engineer, Incident Response, and other cybersecurity positions

 | Skill                                         | Project         |